ctc-uci/npo-template-merged/README.md

 ### 3. Get environment secrets

 Both the `client` and `server` directories have their own `env.local` and `.env` files, respectively.
-If you're a general member, these secrets should be provided to you by your tech leads.
+These secrets should be provided to you by your tech leads.

 **Client**